lifeofpavs/hll_attack/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcome as many sections of the code are boilerplate.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License